e2r3p13/shess/README.md

 ## Overview

-Shess is a bit like chess, except you play it in a shell.
+Shess is a bit like Chess, except you play it in a shell.
 [![Image](https://i.goopics.net/aGJ5Z.png)](https://goopics.net/i/aGJ5Z)